Canon EOS 90D review: Introduction

 - 1300-shot battery life

-Just to recap, the EOS 90D arrives three years after Canon last refreshed its double-digit series of DSLRs.
+Canon’s DSLR development had already slowed.
+The EOS 90D arrived three years after Canon last refreshed its double-digit series of DSLRs.
 It’s the successor to the popular EOS 80D and is out to appeal to enthusiast photographers who’d like a versatile workhorse for all genres, as well as advanced amateurs who may feel they’ve outgrown their entry-level DSLR and would like to take the next step towards progressing their photography.
-Before commenting on how the Canon EOS 90D performs and offering our verdict, lets first remind ourselves of what’s new.
+Let’s not forget that even now there are many that prefer DSLR handling and viewing systems to mirrorless cameras, so the EOS 90D is likely to find a willing audience, even today.
+And for the time being at least, there’s a far wider range of EF-S lenses available for the 90D than the R7, though you can use Canon’s EF-S lens adaptor to use them on the R7 too.
+Before commenting on how the Canon EOS 90D performs and offering our verdict, let’s first remind ourselves of what’s new compared to the EOS 80D.

 Canon EOS 90D review: Features